Adjustable Levelling Feet Simplified

 How do adjustable levelling feet work?

 Leveling feet have 101 uses from stabilising mighty CNC machines to fixing the wobbly kitchen table.
 They are an essential item because most floors are not truly level.
 They work by simply being a threaded shaft (stud) with a perpendicular base that acts like a foot, the stud bolts into a threaded tube insert and can be lengthened or shortened independently of each other until the item they are attached to is level.
 Turning the leveling foot clockwise shortens it, whilst turning it counterclockwise lengthens it.
 This is how levelling feet work.
 Adjustable feet are a useful component with endless different style and size options to select depending on your application from the all steel Titan Series through to the popular steel & plastic Dome Range.
-Also known as adjustable furniture feet, adjustable table feet, adjustable glides or leveling pads; they are a handy item that makes life a little easier by letting you control the height of objects on uneven floors, whilst ensuring the item is off the floor.
-In this blog you will find an overview of levelling feet including key considerations for selecting the right component for your application and associated threaded tube inserts.
+Also known as adjustable furniture feet, furniture legs, chair glides, adjustable glides or leveling pads; they are a handy item that makes life a little easier by letting you control the height of objects on uneven floors, whilst ensuring the item is off the floor.
+In this blog you will find an overview of levelling feet including key considerations for selecting the right component for your application and its matching mate the threaded tube inserts.

 How do you select adjustable levelling feet?

-All leveling feet are not the same.
+Not all leveling feet are the same.
 It is important to consider the application and select accordingly.
 Consider: Size, Material, Load capacity, Swiveling or Stationary Base, and Vibration.

-There are a few different options here from the all steel Titan N1494 series (see picture on left), to the all plastic N1402T Push Glides.
-Most levelling adjustable feet are the typical combo of steel or stainless thread and plastic or nylon base like the Atlas Series, Compact Range and the versatile Truss Family.
+There are a few different options here from the all steel Titan Series (see picture on left), to the all plastic Push Glides.
+Most levelling adjustable feet are the typical combo of steel or stainless threaded stud and polypropylene base like the Atlas Series, or the Compact Range or the versatile Truss Series Family.
 Here at Aerobolt, we have the wide range of styles and sizes and there is bound to be one that suits you.